Policies

 - RA has been told of any repairs needed in room.

-- Beds are unbunked and set to the correct height.
+- Beds are delofted and set to the correct height.
 Return safety railing and ladder to hall office (if used).

-University and/or hall staff may enter a resident’s room in order to confirm the well-being, health or safety of individuals in the room.
+University and/or hall staff may enter a resident’s room to confirm the well-being, health or safety of individuals in the room.
 Entry will be made after receiving no response from loud, repeated knocking and verbal requests.
-University and Housing staffs also reserve the right to enter a room based on reliable information that a University policy is being violated.
+University and Housing staff also reserve the right to enter a room based on reliable information that a University policy is being violated.
+University and or hall staff may enter a resident’s room to address an emergency facility concern.

 Solicitation